Physical Medicine and Rehabilitation Services

-Norton Children’s offers inpatient and outpatient physical, occupational and speech therapy to children needing rehabilitation services.
+Norton Children’s Physical Medicine & Rehabilitation, affiliated with the UofL School of Medicine, offers inpatient and outpatient physical, occupational and speech therapy to children needing rehabilitation services.
 Our licensed therapists evaluate and treat children of all ages, from infants through young adults, for a wide range of injuries and conditions.

 Physical therapy services include evaluation and therapeutic activities for gross motor skills development, including posture, balance, coordination, strength, mobility, positioning and alignment (seating).
 Whether due to an injury, developmental delay or other medical condition, our pediatric-trained therapists can improve a child’s functional outcomes and abilities using evidence-based techniques and state-of-the-art equipment.